 Each storage cell having 4 modules so its 4X512 MB per CELL

-cellcli – It is cell command line utility.
+cellcli – It is a cell command-line utility.
 We can manage cell storage with the use of cellcli utility.
-We can say it’s utility to administer cell storage.
+We can say it’s a utility to administer cell storage.

 - Query Low